This blog post was updated on August 11, 2021.

 Done with winter weather already and in desperate need of some sun?
 Consider making a break with a vacation to one of these sizzling hot destinations where it never gets too cold and sunny days are a given most days of the year.

 The average January high in balmy Bangkok is around 90°F and the average low is about 72°F – and it stays pretty much like that during all the other months of the year.
 But as hot as Bangkok can be it’s always a very cool place to visit.
 Foodies love it for the fresh and fiery Thai cuisine and street food.
 The nightlife is legendary.
-Shopping opportunities are mega abundant but minus the hefty prices you’d probably pay back in the States.
-Major historic attractions such Wat Pho Buddhist temple, the Grand Palace, Jim Thompson House, and Taling Chan Floating Market ensure there’s always something fun and fascinating to experience.
+Shopping opportunities are abundant but minus the hefty prices you’d probably pay in the US plus extra-cool experiences like shopping in the water while on a boat in the famous Don Wai Floating Market.
+Major historic attractions such as Wat Pho Buddhist temple, the Grand Palace, Jim Thompson House, and Taling Chan Floating Market ensure there’s always something fun and fascinating to experience.

 Danakil Depression, Ethiopia